ines-tools/.github/profile/README.md

 # Energy modelling workbench

 Energy modelling workbench contains several tools for energy system modelling.
 The aim is to facilitate data transfers between various data formats and different model structures.
-An interoperable energy system data specification ([ines-spec](https://github.com/energy-modelling-workbench/ines-spec)) built on top of a flexible data model ([spine-data-model](https://github.com/energy-modelling-workbench/spine-data-model)) has been designed to facilitate data transfers.
+An interoperable energy system data specification ([ines-spec](https://github.com/energy-modelling-workbench/ines-spec)) built on top of a flexible data model ([spine-data-model](https://github.com/energy-modelling-workbench/spine-data-model)) have both been designed to facilitate data transfers.
 The system also allows to test modelling tools against the open certification process.

 ## Available tools
 An overview of the available tools: